CellProfiling/FucciSingleCellSeqPipeline/README.md

 ## Updating the Ensembl version

-The genome and Ensembl versions are located at the top of the file `Snakefile`.
+The genome and Ensembl versions are located at the top of the file `workflow/config/FucciSingleCell.yaml`.
 These can be updated, and the references will be downloaded automatically.

 ## Usage